 The first two courses were the most Tuscan, but cleverly informed by “our” Thanksgiving ingredients: a delicate pumpkin soufflé, topped with creamy pecorino cheese sauce and fresh-grated truffle.
 And a dish of pillowy sweet potato gnocchi, gently nestled in a subtle citrus cream.
 Both dishes were, at once, explosively flavorful and intensely comforting.
 I would not mind seeing either of these on my Thanksgiving table for many years to come.

 Then it was time for the main event.
-The waitstaff loaded all of the turkey onto a tray and ceremonially paraded it through the restaurant, like hunters proudly displaying their kill.
+The waitstaff loaded all of the turkey onto a tray and ceremonially paraded it through the restaurant, like proud hunters with their kill.
 Then they took it back into the kitchen and re-emerged with beautiful — and very traditional — plates of turkey, green beans, Brussels sprouts, and mashed potatoes…with, in a delicious Italian twist, a trickle of fresh-pressed olive oil.